- Normal precautions

 If you’re planning to drive in Papua New Guinea, you should be extremely careful.
+Driving is on the left.
 Roads are generally poor, particularly outside towns and cities and standards of driving are erratic.
 If you want to drive, bring your full Irish driver’s licence and make sure you have adequate and appropriate insurance

 Car jacking is a risk of travelling in Papua New Guinea.
-Always keep your car doors locked and windows closed, particularly if you’re travelling at night or through urban areas.
+Always keep your car doors locked and windows closed, particularly if you are travelling at night or through urban areas.

 Hiring a vehicle

 If you are hiring a vehicle, we advise you not to hand over your passport as a form of security.
 If you are allowing your passport to be photocopied, keep it in your sight at all times.

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).